 Know Your Farmers

-Amy grew up in Indiana and married Chris in 2003, joining the farm life.
+Amy grew up in Indiana and married Chris in 2002, joining the farm life.
 Soon after, they started selling their produce at a local farmer’s market and have slowly expanded ever since.
 This expansion included the births of their three children, Asa, Ruth Anne, and Elsa, who are a big part of the farm operation and can be seen helping out on the farm and at the farmer’s market booth every week.
-Amy has a B.S. in Anthropology/Archeology from Purdue University.
-In addition to working on the farm and being the main marketer, she currently teaches fifth grade at Bluegrass Christian Academy, bringing her passion for the outdoors into the classroom.
+Amy has a B.S. in Anthropology/Archeology from Purdue University and has worked as an archeologist, teacher, librarian, and is a history buff.
+In addition to working on the farm and being the main marketer, she currently home schools the children.